bio-phys/cadishi/doc/html/_sources/index.rst.txt

 kindly request that you cite Cadishi in your publications and presentations**.
 We suggest the following citations as appropriate:

-TODO: Add proper paper reference once it is publicly available.
+A proper reference will be added once it is publicly available.
 Please use the following reference meanwhile:
 "K. Reuter, J. Koefinger: Cadishi, https://github.com/bio-phys/cadishi, 2017."